achrinza/node-ipc/README.md

 #### Older versions of node

-the latest versions of `node-ipc` may work with the --harmony flag.
+the latest versions of `@achrinza/node-ipc` may work with the --harmony flag.
 Officially though, we support node v4 and newer with es5 and es6

 #### Testing